SynCL: A Synergistic Training Strategy with Instance-Aware Contrastive Learning for End-to-End Multi-Camera 3D Tracking: Methodology

 \subsection{Preliminaries}

-The initial \textit{tracking-by-query-propagation} paradigm model consists of a backbone (\emph{e.g.}, ResNet~\cite{resnet}, VoVNet~\cite{vovnet}), a transformer-based decoder, and predictors for object class and boxes.
-Given $N$ images $\mathbf{I}_t=\{\mathbf{I}_t^i \in \mathbb{R}^{3 \times H_c \times W_c}, i=1,2,\dots, N \}$ captured by surrounding cameras at timestamp $t$, the goal of 3D MOT is to generate detection boxes of the instances in the perceptual scene with consistent IDs.
-First, images are processed through the backbone to extract multi-view image features.
-Subsequently, either 3D-to-2D projection sampling~\cite{detr3d} or 2D-to-3D positional embedding~\cite{petr,streampetr} is employed to generate the final encoder output, denoted as $\varphi$.

-where $\mathbf{F}_t^{2d}$ and $\mathbf{F}_t^{3d}$ are 2D multi-view features and 3D position-aware features, respectively. $\mathbf{Pos}$ represents pre-defined BEV space positional information.
-The key point in realizing end-to-end tracking is to allow the prior latent encoding from previous frame, track queries~$\mathbf{Q}^T_{t-1}$, to be updated iteratively by the decoder interacting with the current frame image features.
-To detect new-born targets, object queries~$\mathbf{Q}^O$ with fixed number of $\mathbf{N}_O$ are merged together and fed into the decoder:
+SynCL is designed to be integrated into any \textit{tracking-by-attention} paradigm multi-view 3D tracker.
+These trackers typically consist of a convolutional network-based feature encoder (\emph{e.g.}, ResNet~\cite{resnet}, VoVNet~\cite{vovnet}), a transformer-based decoder, and a predictor head for object classes and boxes.
+The goal of 3D MOT is to generate detection boxes of the instances in the perceptual scene with consistent IDs.
+Given $N$ images $\mathbf{I}_t=\{\mathbf{I}_t^i, i=1,2,\dots, N \}$ captured by surrounding cameras at timestamp $t$, the encoder first extracts image features $\mathbf{F}_t=\{\mathbf{F}_t^i, i=1,2,\dots, N \}$ with 3D point position embeddings~\cite{petr,detr3d}.
+A crucial aspect of realizing end-to-end tracking is to allow the prior latent encoding from the previous frame, track queries~$\mathbf{Q}^{trk}_{t-1}$, to be updated iteratively by the decoder interacting with the current frame image features.
+To detect new-born targets, object queries~$\mathbf{Q}^{obj}$ with a fixed number of $\mathbf{N}_{obj}$ are merged together and fed into the decoder:

-Each query~$q\in\{\mathbf{Q}^T, \mathbf{Q}^O\}$ includes an embedding vector~$e_i$, assigned with a unique 3D reference~$c$, i.e., $q=\{e, c\}$.
-In the center-point anchor-free predictors, the reference points of queries are actively involved in the parsing of the bounding box:
+Each query~$q\in\{\mathbf{Q}^{trk}, \mathbf{Q}^{obj}\}$ includes an embedding vector~$e$, assigned with a unique 3D reference~$c$, i.e., $q=\{e, c\}$.
+In the center-point anchor-free predictor, the reference points are actively involved in the parsing of the bounding box: